cerebral/overmind/packages/overmind-website/guides/intermediate/02_routing.md

 h(Example, { name: "guide/routing/query" })
 ```

-Now we can simply update our actions to also manage this **tab** query.
+Now we can simply add an operator which uses this **tab** query to set the current tab and then compose it into the action.

 ```marksy
 h(Example, { name: "guide/routing/tab" })